 4 Ways To Measure Sales Targets In Salesforce

-Many executives get very frustrated when trying to measure sales targets in Salesforce.
+Many executives become frustrated when attempting to measure sales targets in Salesforce.

 Perhaps you're one of them.